 SMARTER Plan, the next phase of California's COVID-19 response.
 While state and local leaders must continue to prepare for the future, California's path forward will be predicated on empowering individual, smarter actions, that will collectively yield positive outcomes for our neighborhoods, communities, and state.

-To protect all Californians, public health officials across the state have undertaken a multi-pronged approach that includes encouraging vaccination and boosters, offering and promoting testing and treatment, promoting public health practices like mask wearing, conducting case investigation and contact tracing in prioritized settings, and supporting recommended isolation of those infected and appropriate testing and masking of those exposed to COVID-19.
+To protect all Californians, public health officials across the state have undertaken a multi-pronged approach that includes encouraging vaccination, offering and promoting testing and treatment, promoting public health practices like mask wearing, conducting case investigation and contact tracing in prioritized settings, and supporting recommended isolation of those infected and appropriate testing and masking of those exposed to COVID-19.

 This guidance provides a framework for the general public and local health jurisdictions (LHJs), in alignment with recent CDC recommendations, related to both isolation and quarantine.